ggovert/demo-repo/README.md

 # demo-repo
-This is a demo for using github
+This is a demo for using Github